lanefu/sbc-gpio-pcf857x/README.md

 GPIO scripts and examples for linux / Armbian, RPI alternatives using i2c [pcf8574](https://www.ti.com/product/PCF8574) IO Expander found in cheap GPIO breakout boards.

 ## background
-My personal use case was to make a uart and gpio control hat for a [https://www.loverpi.com/collections/tritium](Libre Computer Tritium H5) to control power for SBCs and collect consoles.
+My personal use case was to make a uart and gpio control hat for a [Libre Computer Tritium H5](https://www.loverpi.com/collections/tritium) to control power for SBCs and collect consoles.

 Because I wired relays to be normally closed.
 Relay Off == power on, Relay On == power off.
 My [shell library](lib/gpio.sh) functions reflect that use case.